 4. What happens when I downgrade?

-Formula fields are available to all users who are in plans Estate and Forest.
+Formula fields are available to all users who are in plans Pro and Enterprise.
 In the case of a downgrade, your existing formula fields will not be deleted.
 The formula is removed, and the field becomes a manually calculated field.
 The user can enter the value based on their computation of the formula.

 5. What are the supported formula field functions?